 Upon arrival, each student attends SEAS Orientation, obtains the latest information on course offerings and schedules, and the names of the three faculty members who have been nominated for his/her First-year Committee.
 This committee will assist the student in meeting the requirements (see Article 3).
 The student should confer with the faculty members on the committee and with the instructors of courses he/she is considering taking so as to arrive at a proposed course of study.
 Once the course of study is finalized, the student submits the online course selections so the departmental Director of Graduate Studies (DGS) can review and formally endorse them.
 This process is to be completed before the final date for the submission of course schedules to the Graduate School.
-Students are to use the Committee Action Form and the Special Investigation Form, depending on departmental requirements, copies of which are available online.
-Samples of these forms are included at the back of this booklet.
+Students are to use the Special Investigation Form, depending on departmental requirements, copies of which are available online.